SaladTechnologies/salad-kitchen-docs/content/docs/rewards/redeeming-your-rewards/371-how-to-redeem-prepaid-mastercards-on-salad.md

 title: How to Redeem Prepaid Mastercards on Salad
 ---

-# How to Redeem Prepaid Mastercards on Salad

 Prepaid Mastercards are now available on the Salad Storefront, unlocking greater flexibility for Chefs to use their Salad Balance.

-Here’s how to get started once you redeem your Prepaid Mastercard on the Salad Storefront:
+Here's how to get started once you redeem your Prepaid Mastercard on the Salad Storefront:

 1. **Redeem your Reward from Salad**
-   1. After redeeming your reward from the Salad Storefront, check your Salad signup email and locate the redemption link and instructions
+   1. After redeeming your reward from the Salad Storefront, check your Salad sign-up email and locate the redemption link and instructions

 2. **Redeem your Prepaid Mastercard**